V1EngineeringInc/V1EngineeringInc-Docs/docs/software/estlcam-basics.md

 ## Step 7 – Control Software

-Open [repetier-host](http://www.repetier.com). load the .gcode (or .nc , .ngc)  file you just saved.
+Open [repetier-host](http://www.repetier.com) or log into your Jackpot (ssid-fluidnc). load the  file you just saved.
 If you have the bed size adjusted you can get a sense of scale.
-If you can’t see the lines check the box Print Preview>Show Travel moves.
+If you can’t see the lines in reptier-host check the box "Print Preview>Show Travel moves".

 ![!eRep](../img/old/2015/05/eRep.png){: loading=lazy width="400"}